-• No change in monitoring strategies or intensity is recommended at this time, although HRC would like to discuss with the Wildlife Agencies a hiatus from this monitoring program, given the current results and that there is currently no plan to change conservation strategies.

-- Continue using AV and radar surveys for HCP effectiveness monitoring of the breeding murrelet population in the HCP Bioregion. - Continue to use any ancillary data (e.g., offshore counts of murrelets, ocean conditions); if possible, to infer whether changes in annual trends in radar counted murrelets are associated with management activity.
+- No change in monitoring strategies or intensity is recommended at this time, although HRC would like to discuss a potential reduction in monitoring effort following the fifteenth year of radar surveys, given the results to date and that there is currently no plan to change HCP conservation strategies. - Along with monitoring efforts, continue to use any ancillary data (e.g., offshore counts of murrelets, ocean conditions); if possible, to infer whether changes in annual trends in radar counted murrelets are associated with management activity.